 Edge Hold: Oz always does well with edge hold no matter what the camber profile or flex is.
 This gripped well.

 Flex: Great medium/soft flex that has enough feel underfoot to butter all day but still enough going on to keep it from being a chattery mess on the mountain.

 Turn Initiation: There is quick turn initiation but it’s lacking that spring in and out of the turn that makes turning so much fun.
 Coming from the Oz Woody to the ATS you could really feel how it’s not very dynamic making short to wide radius turns.

 Skidded Turns: Super easy to skid out your turns.

-Carving: Booring to carve and we’d love to see some improvement here.
-It would be fine if this was just a park only ride but it’s name (All Terrain Snowboard), sizing, flex and dampness suggests it should get you off on the mountain as well as the park.
+Carving: Boring to carve and we’d love to see some improvement here.
+It would be fine if this was just a park only ride but its name (All Terrain Snowboard), sizing, flex, and dampness suggest it should get you off on the mountain as well as the park.